-In 2023, DfJ students undertook 1,254 hours of fully funded driving lessons delivered by RACT accredited driving instructors.
-A total of 28 students obtained their learner licence and 31 students obtained their provisional driver licence.
-68 students attended the full day RYDA road safety program.
-Unfortunately JRLF has been unable to provide data for the number of learner and provisional licences obtained and the number of students who attended RYDA.
-This data collection issue has been resolved from the commencement of term one 2024.
+In 2024, DfJ students undertook 1,633 hours of fully funded driving lessons delivered by RACT, Ls2Ps (South) and NextGen (North) accredited driving instructors.
+A total of 59 students obtained their learner licence and 50 students obtained their provisional driver licence.
+86 students attended the full day RYDA road safety program.

-The DfJ Program continues to go from strength to strength with more driving lessons delivered in 2023 than in previous years.
+The DfJ Program continues to go from strength to strength with more driving lessons delivered in 2024 than in previous years.